How to monitor your broadband usage

 Switch to an unlimited broadband deal

-If you have a limited broadband deal, it is well worth shopping around for a new, unlimited broadband package.
+If you have a limited broadband deal, it is well worth shopping around for a new, unlimited broadband package, since most broadband packages offered now are unlimited anyway.
 Broadband prices for both standard and fibre deals have come down in recent years and it is more than likely that you are paying over the odds for your current package.

 By switching to an unlimited deal you will save money and no longer have the stress of wondering whether you are getting near your limit each month and in danger of incurring excess usage fees.
 You can see all the latest unlimited broadband deals on our comparison page.